mbadolato/iTerm2-Color-Schemes/README.md

 The Ubuntu theme was inspired by default Ubuntu's console colors.
 Created by [Maximus](http://superuser.com/questions/497240/ubuntu-purple-terminal-colors-in-conemu) and ported to iTerm2 by [stepin](https://github.com/stepin).

+The Under The Sea theme was created by [peterpme](https://github.com/peterpme)

 The One Half themes were created by [sonph](https://github.com/sonph), based on Atom's One with some tweakings.

 The FirefoxDev theme was created by [Or3stis](https://github.com/Or3stis)